Aw-Barkhadle: History

 It was the second capital of the medieval Adal Sultanate, after the polity moved its initial headquarters from Zeila in modern-day Somaliland by Sultan Badlay.

 In medieval times this was a major town, with a large city wall.
 During the formation of the early Islamic kingdoms of Ifat and Adal, it seems that city was a religious centre that played an important ritual and ideological role.

 According to Sada Mire the location of the Aw-Barkhadle shrine near Hargeisa was previously known as Doggor.
 Philipp Paulitschke names a place called ‘Dakar’ as the historical capital of Adal and mentions ‘AwBerkele’ although he did not seem to have known where exactly ‘Dokor,’ the centre of ‘AwBerkele’, was located.
 He postulated it was near Dire Dawa in Ethiopia, This is however unlikely to be the case, especially given the nature of the archaeology of the Aw-Barkhadle centre.

 Paulitschke’s ‘Dakar’ refers to Dogor/Doggor and his ‘AwBekele’ refers to Aw-Barkhadle.
 Hence, Aw-Barkhadle’s centre is most likely to have been an early capital of the Adal sultanate.

 It appears likely that Aw-Barkhadle was a place of political and ritual importance across the centuries.
 This view is supported by the reported use of the site as a burial place for the leaders of the Walashma dynasty.
-For example, a chronicle from Harar, Titled "Tarikh al-Mujahidin"(The History of the Mujahideens), discusses the death of Garaad Jibril who revolted against an ‘Uthman’, the ruler of Harar in 1569, and mentions Aw-Barkhadle, ‘the place of the great saint known as Aw Barkhadle’, as the burial place of Garaad Jibril.
+For example, a chronicle from Harar, Titled "Tarikh al-Mujahidin, discusses the death of Garaad Jibril who revolted against an ‘Uthman’, the ruler of Harar in 1569, and mentions Aw-Barkhadle, ‘the place of the great saint known as Aw Barkhadle’, as the burial place of Garaad Jibril.

 The sixteenth-century record confirms the site’s ritual significance and its historical importance.
 The historical evidence, according to Paulitschke, explains clearly why the Walashma leaders would want to be buried here.
 As noted previously, not only is Saint Aw-Barkhadle credited with having spread Islam in this region; the Walashma dynasty is also genealogically linked with Saint Aw-Barkhadle, whom they claim to be the fifth ancestor in their lineage.